Why Force-Free, Positive Reinforcement Dog Training?

 Getting a Second Dog Doesn't Always Double the Fun

-My entire professional career has been dedicated to working with animals and my passion for helping dogs, keeping them in their homes, and improving their relationships with their humans has been demonstrated in a number of capacities:
+I have well over a decade of professional experience dedicated to social impact, animal advocacy, and animal behavior and health.
+My passion for helping dogs, keeping them in their homes, and improving their relationships with their families has been demonstrated in a number of capacities.

 -